patzio3/SeRESTiPy/README.md

 ### Prerequisites
-The code has been tested and used on Anaconda Python version 3.7 Older Python versions are known to be insufficient.
+The code has been tested and used on Anaconda Python version 3.7 older Python versions are known to be insufficient.

 The following programs/python libraries must be available on your system:
  - Serenity compiled with Pybind11 Python bindings (see https://github.com/qcserenity/serenity for installation details)